Is silver a commodity or precious metal?

 Silver, the cheaper of the two, tends to be relegated to second place.
 Silver is often thought to be similar to gold, since it is beautiful in jewelry and has always had value, but fundamentally it does not work for society.
 You could make that argument about gold, so investors should consider gold more as a currency than a commodity.
 Silver, unlike gold, has important industrial and practical applications.

 About half of all silver produced worldwide is used by industry, and the rest is used as jewelry or bullion.
-Of course, precious metals are also purchased for industrial and commercial uses, such as jewelry making.
-From an investment theory standpoint, precious metals also provide a low or negative correlation with other asset classes, such as stocks and bonds.
+According to a report by the United States Geological Survey, the total estimated amount of silver mined from ancient times to 2001 was 1.26 million metric tons.
 Keep in mind that commodity prices are volatile and that futures trading is generally considered a high-risk endeavor that is not for beginner investors or even many experienced investors.
+However, if you see silver as gold, as a safe haven in difficult economic times, silver is likely to do poorly in a global economic slowdown.